Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 Low waves broke gently on the beach below the cliff.
 The sea was calm today.
 Yesterday it had been choppy, and maybe the day before too, but Harry didn't remember.
 He tried not to think back that far because not much farther back—only a week or a month—were chaos and pain.
 Before that had been terror and death.
 To keep the chaos, pain, and death as distant as possible, he had stopped keeping track of the days.
-They had all become the same, anyway: empty except when people screamed or shouted angrily or wept.
+They were all the same, anyway: empty except when people screamed or shouted angrily or wept.

 A loud pop interrupted his dispirited thoughts, and a moment later Hermione appeared around the corner of the cottage carrying a small wicker basket and a large bouquet of flowers.
 Harry nodded to her but said nothing as she set the basket down and sat beside him, leaning back against the pink stucco.